CAT & Genny – What are they used for?

 Genny (Signal Generator) (G)

-The Genny mode allows the Cat to detect radiated tone from the Genny to a conductor that is buried.
-This mode is used to avoid, locate and detect water valves or plug sockets that would have a direct connection to its source.
+The Genny is for working the Genny to detect radiated tone from the Genny to a buried conductor.
+You would use this mode to avoid, locate and detect water valves or plug sockets that would have a direct connection to its source.

 Would you like to learn more about CAT & Genny and how to use them?
 3B Training delivers the CAT & Genny course as an open course in our venues nationwide.
 We can also deliver the course on an in-house basis for up to 4 delegates or more.